rapi-doc/RapiDoc/README.md

 - Allows Personalization, Branding
 - Dark and Light Theme
 - Easy to use.
 No build or framework needed
-- Lightweight and Fast (less than 190kb gzipped)
+- Lightweight and Fast (under 150 KB gzipped)
 - Works with React, Angular and Vue
 - Supported on Chrome, FireFox and Safari.
 (Not yet tested on Edge)